Is flat head syndrome dangerous? In this article, we’ll share with you what causes it, how to look for signs, and what you can do to prevent it.

 Discover Mama’s Choice Flat Head Prevention Pillow

 Our pillow comes with a concave contour and an organic memory foam that promotes a good head shape, ensures comfort, and relieves the pressure on your baby’s head and neck.
-Even better, it’s hypoallergenic and comes in three attractive colours that are sure to go with your nursery.
+Even better, it’s hypoallergenic and comes in three attractive colours that will go with your nursery.

 Hanna of Mama's Choice